jalberse/machine_checker/README.md

 ### Further development

+#### Graphical Interface

+i.e. node and edge represenation for the display.
+Maybe Swing wasn't the best choice.

 #### Equivalence with Regular Expressions and other DFAs

 We must check the DFA against examples because this program is intended